-The table that is constructed during the verification of the 2×2 matrix multiplication example is excerpted in Figure 2.
-At the end of execution of $M{\rm seq}$, the table will have 26 entries.
-The variable C[0][0] will be initialized to the value 0, the index of the expression 0.0 in the table, then set to the index 11, and finally set to 13, the index of the expression $(0.0 + x_0x_4) + x_1x_6$.
-Hence one of the assertions that will be checked is that, at the termination of any execution of $M{\rm par}$, the variable C[0][0] in the master process will also be 13.
+The table that is constructed during the verification of the 2 × 2 matrix multiplication example is excerpted in Figure 2.
+At the end of execution of M{seq} , the table will have 26 entries.
+Along the way, C[0][0] takes on the values 0, then 11, and finally 13.
+Hence one of the assertions that will be checked is that, at the termination of any execution of M{par} , the variable C[0][0] in the master process will also be 13.